HAIR MINERAL ANALYSIS

 Hair tissue mineral analysis or HTMA is a soft tissue mineral biopsy that uses hair as the sampling tissue.
 A biopsy is an analysis of a body tissue.
 Hair is considered a soft tissue, and hence hair analysis is a soft tissue biopsy.

 The test measures the levels of 20 or more minerals in the hair with an accuracy of plus or minus about 3%.
 This is about the same level of accuracy as most blood tests, or a little better.
-For the best accuracy, especially of the water-soluble elements, the hair sample must not be washed at the hair testing laboratory.
+For accuracy of the water-soluble elements, the hair sample must not be washed at the hair testing laboratory.
 The preparation of the hair sample at the laboratory is a debate that exists among the laboratories that offer hair mineral testing.
 Most laboratories, unfortunately, wash the hair with powerful detergents and toxic solvents such as acetone or alcohol.

 As an aside, hair is extremely useful for testing many things besides minerals.
 These include drugs, toxic chemicals and DNA.
 These, however, are not the focus of this article.
 At times I have heard people say that hair is not helpful for testing the body, when in fact the very opposite is the truth.
 Hair is frequently used in forensic medicine, and in drug testing clinics.
 It is also used worldwide for biological monitoring of many animal species for toxic metals.